 How do you get a teaching job in Wales?

 You will need to train towards getting your qualified teacher status (QTS) in order to get a teaching job in a primary or secondary school in Wales.
-You can do this through university-based courses such as the Postgraduate Certificate of Education (PGCE) or school-based routes such as the Graduate Teacher Programme (GTP).
+You can do this through university-based courses such as the Postgraduate Certificate in Education (PGCE), the new salaried PGCE route or the part-time PGCE route.

 Once you have completed this initial stage you will need to register with the Education Workforce Council and you will complete a comprehensive induction as a newly qualified teacher (NQT).
 The induction period is three full school terms, or equivalent.
 If you are working part time or on short-term supply contracts, you will need to complete a minimum of 380 sessions.
 From September 2021 all NQTs (including those on supply) are entitled to support from a trained induction mentor.

 Shortage subjects and recruitment trends in Wales